-5 suspected militants in custody in Jordan after fatal clash
+4 Jordanian troops, 3 suspected militants dead in clash

-AMMAN, Jordan (AP) — A Jordanian official says five suspected militants are in custody after opening fire and setting off explosions that killed three members of the security forces and collapsed a multi-story building.
+SALT, Jordan (AP) — Jordanian search teams pulled the bodies of three suspected militants from the rubble of their hideout, a government official said Sunday, hours after assailants opened fire and set off explosions that killed four members of the security forces trying to storm the building.

-The clash late Saturday in the town of as-Salt raised new concerns about militants’ attempts to carry out large-scale attacks to destabilize the pro-Western kingdom.
+The clash late Saturday was among the deadliest between suspected militants and Jordanian security forces in recent years.
+It raised new concerns about attempts by domestic and foreign militants to carry out attacks and destabilize the pro-Western kingdom.

-The Hala Akhbar news website linked to Jordan’s military said on Sunday that the suspects are Jordanians and that the cell planned to attack security installations and other sensitive targets.
+Jordan has played a key role in an international military coalition that helped push back the extremist group Islamic State in neighboring Syria and Iraq.

-Government spokeswoman Jumana Ghuneimat initially said three suspects were in custody, but later raised the number to five.
-Authorities did not provide details about their affiliation.
+The chain of events in Jordan began Friday when assailants detonated a homemade bomb under a police car guarding a music festival in the predominantly Christian town of Fuheis, west of the capital, Amman.
+The blast killed a police officer.

 Most Read Nation & World Stories